zouharvi/SlowAlign/meta/REPORT.md

 |dic|**36.0**|**24.3**|(19.2)|
 |fast\_align|38.9|46.3|18.5|

 Values in brackets mark AER on training data.
 Parameters for `dic` were chosen manually by performance on the training set (this could be done automatically, though the intended usage for `dic` is only fast inference).
-Even though this comparison looks promising to Slow Align, it is unfair since Slow Align can make use of gold alignments and also translation probabilities from much larger corpora.
+Even though this comparison looks promisingly good to Slow Align, it is unfair since Slow Align can make use of gold alignments and also translation probabilities from much larger corpora, while fast\_align is limited to only unsupervised parallel data in the given corpus.

 These were the following parameters for `search` and `dic`: